github/developer.github.com/content/changes/2014-08-27-organization-memberships-api.md

     application/vnd.github.the-wasp-preview+json

 We expect the preview period to last 30-60 days.
-At the end of the preview period, the Team and Organization Memberships APIs will become a official components of GitHub API v3.
+At the end of the preview period, the Team and Organization Memberships APIs will become official components of GitHub API v3.

 If you have any questions or feedback, please [get in touch with us][contact]!